 The 4th SEE SDEWES Conference will be held in Sarajevo in Hotel Europe, an Austro-Hungarian building turned into a five-star hotel and a perfect venue for our regional SDEWES conference.
-Built in 1882, at the crossroads of the Oriental and modern style, Hotel Europe is imbued with the best attributes of both worlds and its external splendour alone will have you captivated.
+Built 1882, at the crossroads of the Oriental and modern style, Hotel Europe is imbued with the best attributes of both worlds and its external splendour alone will have you captivated.
 Positioned in the heart of the Sarajevo city it is literally a few steps away from the tourist Old Town core.

 Hotel Europe has for an entire century been a silent witness to the history of Sarajevo and has hosted the most notable personalities from Europe and the rest of the world.
 It is at this Hotel that distinguished statesmen and politicians, high-profile corporate executives, motion picture and television personalities, artists and athletes have all stayed whilst visiting Sarajevo.

 Sarajevo is the capital of Bosnia and Herzegovina and the country’s administrative, economic, cultural, education and sport center.
-The City of Sarajevo is divided into four municipalities: Stari Grad, Centar, Novo Sarajevo and Novi Grad.
+The City of Sarajevo is divided into four municipalities: Stari Grad, Centar, Novo Sarajevo, and Novi Grad.

-Sarajevo surrounded by the Olympic mountains: Bjelasnica, Igman, Jahorina and Trebevic.
+Sarajevo surrounded by the Olympic mountains: Bjelasnica, Igman, Jahorina, and Trebevic.
 The average land elevation of the city is 500 m above sea level.

 For several hundred years, the borders of two great empires, the Ottoman and Austro-Hungarian, which represented the two poles of the world at that time – East and West, Islamic and Christian – met in Bosnia and Herzegovina.
-This made the country and its capital a crossroads for different worlds – a place where Orient met Occident in the heart of the Balkans.
+This made the country and its capital a crossroads for different worlds – a place where the Orient met Occident in the heart of the Balkans.
 Sarajevo is one of those rare cities where, during a ten-minute walk, you can see places of worship for the world’s most important monotheistic religions: Orthodox and Catholic churches, synagogues and mosques.
 All of these traditions have given Sarajevo a specific aroma and a particular cultural mix.

-In Sarajevo you can find traces of the Neolithic Butmir Culture, Illyrians, Romans, Slavs, as well as remains representing the medieval Bosnian Kingdom, the Ottoman and Austro-Hungarian Empires, the Kingdom of Yugoslavia and the Socialistic Federal Republic of Yugoslavia….
+In Sarajevo, you can find traces of the Neolithic Butmir Culture, Illyrians, Romans, Slavs, as well as remains representing the medieval Bosnian Kingdom, the Ottoman and Austro-Hungarian Empires, the Kingdom of Yugoslavia and the Socialistic Federal Republic of Yugoslavia….
 Over the past 100 years, Sarajevo has found itself a member of six different states and has witnessed the Sarajevo Assassination, the First and Second World Wars, the XIV Winter Olympic Games, the longest-running siege of any town in modern history....
 Sarajevo is steeped in history and is always eager to share its many fascinating stories with visitors.

-Most of the Sarajevo’s tourist attractions are located in the Old Town known as Bascarsija spreading towards the city centre easily reachable on foot and well connected to other parts of the city and to the surrounding mountains and other natural and cultural sites by public transportation.
+Most of Sarajevo’s tourist attractions are located in the Old Town known as Bascarsija spreading towards the city centre easily reachable on foot and well connected to other parts of the city and to the surrounding mountains and other natural and cultural sites by public transportation.